Fishing line: Specialty lines

 Copper, monel and lead-core fishing lines are used as heavy trolling main lines, usually followed with fluorocarbon line near the lure or bait with fishing swivel between the lines.
 Due to their high density, these fishing lines sink rapidly in water and require less line for achieving desired trolling depth.
 On the other hand, these lines are relatively thick for desired strength, especially when compared with braided fishing lines and often require reels with larger spools.

 Environmental impact

 Discarded monofilament fishing line takes up to 600 years to decompose.
-There have been several types of biodegradable fishing lines developed to minimize the impact on the environment.
+Abandoned lines can entangle fish, birds, turtles, and marine mammals, often leading to injury, starvation, or drowning.
+To address this problem, there have been several types of biodegradable fishing lines developed to minimize the impact on the environment.
+Additionally, to discourage anglers from discarding their fishing lines into the natural environment, there have been dedicated bins for old fishing lines, that have been installed on coastlines in various locations.

+In Australia, TAngler is one of the organisations that installed more than 350 dedicated bins in key coastal locations in Victoria, NSW and Queensland since 2006, and more than 10 tonnes of discarded fishing line have been collected.
+Other bodies include Dolphin Marine Magic (DMM), with its "Seal the Loop" program, which originated in Melbourne Zoo in 2010.
+DMM has partnered with local councils to install dedicated bins in popular fishing locations, and by 2015, reached over 200 "Seal the Loop" bins across Australia.